hotosm/fAIr/docs/guides/register-a-base-model.md

 - Writes the chosen category onto the item as `fair:category`.
 - Adds the `mlm:inference-endpoint` asset when `inference_endpoint` is supplied.
-- Publishes the item to the `base-models` collection off-request.
-The STAC item, not the database, is the source of truth for version metadata.
+- Publishes the item to the `base-models` collection off-request, where the version metadata lives.
 - On success sets the DB row `status` to `active` and records `stac_item_id`.
   On failure sets `status` to `failed` and records the error.